Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Additional model variants and baselines

-We also tested UNet-based backbones within the same one-step Mean Flows framework.
+We also tested UNet \cite{ronneberger2015u} parameterization within the same one-step Mean Flows framework.
 While UNets are widely used in diffusion models for image generation, the primary limitation is structural.
-UNet is a grid-dependent convolutional architecture, designed to exploit local spatial correlations at a fixed resolution.
+It is a grid-dependent convolutional architecture, designed to exploit local spatial correlations at a fixed resolution.
 In contrast, the transport map in Bayesian PDE inverse problems is inherently an operator acting on function spaces, with global and nonlocal dependence induced by the forward PDE and the observation operator.

-As a consequence, UNets require substantially more parameters (in our setting, $1.7\times 10^9$ compared to $1.2\times 10^8$), yet still deliver inferior performance and struggle to represent resolution-independent transport maps.
-In practice, this manifests as slower convergence and poorer posterior uncertainty estimates compared to neural operator backbones such as FNO or PODNO.
+As a consequence, UNets require substantially more parameters (in our setting, $1.7\times 10^9$ for FNO compared to $1.2\times 10^8$ for UNet), yet still deliver inferior performance and struggle to represent resolution-independent transport maps as presented in Table~\ref{tab:unet}.